Saudi Arabia to criminalise sexual harassment

 Last week in Saudi Arabia at least 11 women's rights activists were reportedly arrested in a crackdown, according to human rights groups.
 Most of them were women who campaigned for the right to drive.

-The kingdom has announced a ban on women's drivers will end next month, despite opposition from conservatives.
+The kingdom has announced that the ban on women driving will end next month, despite opposition from conservatives.